Zenith Oil-by-Rail

 How We Engage

-For years, Columbia Riverkeeper’s team of grassroots community organizers and attorneys worked with community partners to advocate for an end to Zenith’s dangerous oil-by-rail operations.
-Case-in-point: Riverkeeper’s attorneys and partners advocated for the City of Portland to exercise an obscure authority to stop Zenith’s oil-by-rail operations.
-We also partnered with Willamette Riverkeeper to sue Zenith for violating the Clean Water Act, a lawsuit we settled on favorable terms.
-We are closer than ever to stopping dangerous oil trains from threatening people and clean water—and we won’t stop until Zenith is no longer a danger.
+For years, Columbia Riverkeeper’s team of grassroots community organizers and attorneys worked have with community partners to advocate for an end to Zenith’s dangerous oil-by-rail operations.
+Case-in-point: we partnered with Willamette Riverkeeper to sue Zenith for violating the Clean Water Act, a lawsuit we settled on favorable terms.
+We will continue the fight to stop dangerous fuel trains from threatening people and clean water—and we won’t stop until Zenith is no longer a danger.

 Stop Zenith Oil-By-Rail